 Disability Rights Washington’s Breaking Barriers Awards

-Disability Rights Washington currently is soliciting nominations for the Breaking Barriers Awards.
+Each year, Disability Rights Washington presents its Breaking Barriers Awards.
 These prestigious awards honor a business, an elected official or public servant, and an advocate with a disability for breaking barriers to advance the rights of and improve the lives of people with disabilities in Washington State.
 Specifically, Disability Rights Washington will present the following awards:

 - Advocacy Award